wavesplatform/docs.wavesplatform/docs/en/ride/v5/structures/common-structures/transfer.md

 :warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
 [Go to Mainnet version](/en/ride/structures/common-structures/transfer)

-Structure of a [mass transfer transaction](/en/blockchain/transaction-type/mass-transfer-transaction) token transfer.
+Structure of a single transfer within the [MassTransferTransaction](/en/ride/v5/structures/transaction-structures/mass-transfer-transaction) structure.

 ## Constructor